5.7. Focus Methods¶

 is utilized under the hood for various optimization tasks.

 For the Irradiance Variance method, the Nelder-Mead solver is employed directly, without doing additional search iterations or refinements.
-This choice is motivated on the observation of a typically smooth cost function.
+This choice is motivated on the observation of a typically smooth merit function.

-In contrast, for the methods Image Sharpness and Image Center Sharpness, the cost function tends to be much noisier and may include numerous local minima.
+In contrast, for the methods Image Sharpness and Image Center Sharpness, the merit function tends to be much noisier and may include numerous local minima.
 To address this challenge, the search region is initially sampled at multiple points.
-Subsequently, minimization is initiated relative to the smallest found cost position.
+Subsequently, minimization is initiated relative to the smallest found error position.
 The COBYLA solver yields satisfactory results in these cases.

 5.7.4.
 Pixel Dimensions for Rendering Methods¶